benning55/Rebate-Demo/README.md

-# Inventory Material
+# Rebate Calculator project

-This project is to build for Inventory Material project.
+This project is to build for Rebate Calculator project

 # Run frontend